 Disability is no barrier to feeling the sand between your toes or the tranquillity of England’s gardens and stately homes.
 Seaside resorts from Great Yarmouth in Norfolk to Boscombe in Bournemouth offer free beach wheelchairs, while many National Trust properties have excellent access facilities – particularly the beautiful gardens at Stourhead in Wiltshire and the atmospheric Anglesey Abbey in Cambridge.

 Whatever your level of access needs, there is an organisation that can help ensure you have a safe, fun and enjoyable holiday.
-For those with higher needs, Vitalise can provide short-break and respite care at their centres in Southport, Essex and Southampton, while the Calvert Trust offers outdoor adventure holidays in Exmoor, Kielder and the Lakes.
+Holidays for All is a group of accessible holiday providers for those with higher needs.
+Vitalise can provide short-break and respite care at their centres in Southport, Essex and Southampton, and a warm welcome is guaranteed for visually impaired guests and their guide dogs at Vision Hotels.
+The Calvert Trust offers outdoor adventure holidays in Exmoor, Kielder and the Lakes, while the waterways of Essex, Herts and London can be explored on a holiday boat from CanalAbilty.
+All boats are specially adapted with lifts and other facilities to cater for people of all abilities.

 For more ideas and inspiration contact Tourism for All on 0303 303 0146.